Finance for Podiatrists

 The purchase price will reflect this, and a moderately successful practice in the south of England could easily change hands for upwards of £250,000.
 This is, of course, a large sum for most people to find, but by spreading finance over 20 years it can be a practical proposition to borrow that kind of sum.

 Secured Loans are often used to borrow large sums upwards of £250,000, and so may be more suitable for the sums involved in a business purchase.
 They are ‘secured’ because the lender will require security in case you cannot pay the loan back.
 This could be your home or your business premises.

 You can have longer to repay than other types of loans.
 Terms of up to 20 years are common.
 You can also enjoy lower interest rates than with other types of lending, meaning monthly repayments can be lower and easier to fit in with your cashflow.

 A loan suitable for buying a practice will require considerable preparation, so it is important to know the facts early.
-Find out more about Secured Loans and how they could to let you buy a podiatry practice.
+Find out more about Secured Loans and how they could to let you buy or refurbish a podiatrist clinic.

 Setting up a podiatry practice